 Tiffany Vinson was born and raised in the Hagerstown area.
 She has a very diverse background in employment opportunities; such as customer service, behavioral consultant, management and sales to name a few.
 She graduated from HCC with an Associates degree in Psychology and is continuing her education to pursue her Bachelor’s degree in Psychology with an emphasis of Applied Behavioral Analysis.
 Tiffany continues to produce and stage manage in ACT’s Community Theatre program.
 She also enjoys being a part of the Board of Directors.

 Britney Soto: Treasurer

 ACTjr Productions & Art in the Woods Program Manager

 Britney Soto performed in shows as a teen but found a way to express her artistic ability by helping behind the stage!
-She has costumed shows for ACT including Lion King Jr, Wizard of Oz, Oklahoma, Dorothy in Wonderland and Willy Wonka Jr and loves to work with creative and visual arts.
+She has costumed shows for ACT including Lion King Jr, Wizard of Oz, Oklahoma, Dorothy in Wonderland and Beauty & the Beast Jr, and loves to work with creative and visual arts.
 Britney serves as the office administrator for Authentic Community Theatre and has been a member of the ACT Board of Directors since 2016.
+She helps manage the ACTjr Production group, ACTs Homeschool Classes program as well as the Art in the Woods summer camp.
 She looks forward to the continuous growth of the organization in the coming future!

 Lawren Hill-Palmer has been with ACT since 2018 as their inaugural voice and piano teacher!
 Currently, Lawren is a full-time practice manager at Evolution Oral Surgery in Germantown, but she’s also a full-time mother to her darling daughter, Coraline, and continues to teach voice and piano at ACT.
 She looks forward to helping oversee and grow the lesson program as one of the newest members of the Board of Directors.